DrafaKiller/SwipeWidget-flutter/README.md

 * **Distance** is the threshold needed to take action when released.
 (Example: If it was 0.5, you would only need to drag half way and releasing, it would act like a full swipe)
 * **Angle** is in radians, while **rotation** is in degrees.
 (Angle has priority)

-## GitHub (Gist)
+## GitHub

-The widget code is available on Gist: [Flutter - SwipeWidget](https://gist.github.com/DrafaKiller/280bb43aa2b9e9fe2ac118b37db0f91b)
+The widget code is available on Github: [Flutter - SwipeWidget](https://github.com/DrafaKiller/SwipeWidget)

 ## Widget Preview
 Example 1